 GMC guidance also states that: “You must not pursue a sexual or improper emotional relationship with a current patient”.

 In Scenario 2, the doctor entering into a relationship with her patient is very vulnerable to criticism.
 GMC guidance is clear that doctors “must not end a professional relationship with a patient solely to pursue a personal relationship with them”.
 Even after a patient has left your care, you should think carefully before engaging in a personal relationship.
 With regard to such a scenario, the GMC advises doctors to consider the length of time since they treated the patient, how long their patient-clinician relationship lasted, the nature of the treatment, whether the patient could be considered vulnerable (then or now) and whether the doctor is still treating members of their family.

 Considering Scenario 3, there may be circumstances (although not advisable) where a doctor determines it is appropriate to disclose personal contact information to a patient – and patients may see this as good service.
 In this type of situation, it could possibly have been foreseen that the patient may become dependent.
 The doctor should seek advice from his trainer, who may decide to intervene – ensuring that the patient is aware of alternative mechanisms of accessing support and the boundaries of the doctor-patient relationship.

-It should also be recognised that contact via social media can add to the blurring of doctor-patient relationships as outlined here.
+It should also be recognised that contact via social media can add to the blurring of doctor-patient relationships.